Prevention. Wellness. Treatment.

 12. Can Ayurveda help with tiredness caused by diabetes?

-14. Can walking help manage diabetes?
+14. Can walking support ayurvedic treatment for diabetes?

-18. Can diabetes cause skin problems?
+18. Can diabetes affect the skin?

-20. Can stress management help diabetes?
+20. Can stress management support Ayurvedic treatment for diabetes?